AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/restrict-user-login-to-sso-only.md

 >[!IMPORTANT]
 >
->This article does not apply to [[!DNL Adobe IMS-enabled]](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md) Marketo subscriptions.
+>This article does not apply to [Adobe IMS-enabled](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md) Marketo subscriptions.

 >[!NOTE]
 >